Marcell Ozuna Player Props: Braves vs. Reds

 Marcell Ozuna At The Plate

-- Ozuna has two home runs and five walks while hitting .071.
+- Ozuna is hitting .094 with two home runs and five walks.

-- Ozuna has gotten a hit in two of nine games this year, but has had no multi-hit games.
+- In three of 10 games this year, Ozuna got a hit, but only one each time.

-- He has homered in two of nine games played this year, and in 6.1% of his plate appearances.
+- He has gone deep in two of 10 games played this season, and in 5.4% of his plate appearances.

-- Ozuna has picked up an RBI twice this season, but just one in each of those games.
+- Ozuna has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.